genepi/vntr-calling-nf/README.md

-# Resolving VNTRs from whole-exome sequencing data
+# Resolving VNTRs from whole-exome sequencing (WES) data

 ## About
 An automated DSL2 Nextflow pipeline to resolve VNTRs (large variable number tandem repeats) from whole-exome sequencing data in BAM format.
+We tested and validated the WES pipeline on a gold-standard dataset with known KIV-2 variant patterns and benchmarked it by applying it to the 200K UK Biobank WES dataset.

 ## Pipeline Steps
 * Build BWA Index on the reference genome